 The set continues at No. 1, earning 145,000 equivalent album units (down 21 percent) in the week ending Aug.
 2, according to Nielsen Music.
 Of that sum, just 12,000 were in traditional sales, as the album continues to be overwhelmingly powered by streaming activity.

 The set earned 184,000 equivalent album units (down 29 percent) in the week ending July 26, according to Nielsen Music.
 Of that sum, 15,000 were in traditional album sales.
 The album debuted atop the list and hasn’t left the penthouse since its arrival.

-The set earned 335,000 equivalent album units in the week ending July 12 according to Nielsen Music (down 54 percent from its big start of 732,000 units a week earlier).
-Of its second week sum, 29,000 were in traditional album sales.
+For a third straight week, Drake’s Scorpion holds at No. 1 on the Billboard 200 albums chart.
+The set earned 260,000 equivalent album units in the week ending July 19, according to Nielsen Music.
+Of that sum, 29,000 were in traditional album sales.

 More Life is the first album to spend its first three chart weeks at No. 1 since Drake’s own Views, back on June 4, 2016.
 (Views spent its first nine weeks at No. 1, following its debut atop the tally dated May 21.
 Views then later returned three more weeks in the penthouse from July 30-Aug.
 13, and then one further frame at No. 1 on Oct.
 8.)